paulhorton/fastapl/README.md

 `fastqpl5 -ge '($beg,$end,$max) = maxSeg apply {$_ -= 15} Phred;  trim $beg,$end;  $max'  longreads_with_dummy.fastq`

+### Dependencies
+fastapl, fastqpl depend on several standard modules which may or may not already be installed on your system.
+For example `List::MoreUtils` and `indirect`.
+If you get an immediate error message when you first try to run fastapl, please read the error message to see if it is complaining about not being able to find a module.

 ### See Also
 perltab

 ### Author
 Paul Horton.
 Copyright 2010,...,2017.